irwansyahwii/sms-device/README.md

 ### Customization

-You can implement your own `IConfigBasedSmsDeviceManager, ISmsMetadataParser, and IIdentifyMetadataParser` if you decided to roll your own device manager.
+You can implement your own `IModemDriver, ISmsMetadataParser, and IIdentifyMetadataParser` if you decided to roll your own device manager.
 Once you have the implementation then you can assign them to an `SmsDevice` instance without ever changing the client code.

 ## Contributions